 What is a protein immunoassay?

-Immunoassays are methods that use antibodies to detect proteins, measure their concentration, and study protein functions or localizations.
+Immunoassays are methods that use antibodies to detect proteins in your experimental sample, measure their concentration, and study protein functions or localizations in a cell or tissue sample.

 1.Enzyme-linked immunosorbent assay (ELISA)

-In an ELISA, an antibody, known as a primary antibody, attaches to a target protein, which is immobilized on a solid surface.
+In an ELISA, an antibody, known as a primary antibody, attaches to a target protein, which is immobilized on a solid surface, such as a well in a plate.
 A secondary antibody binds to this antibody-target protein complex, aiding in the detection of the target protein.
 This type of assays is useful for detecting a small amount of specific proteins.

 2.Western blotting (WB)

 Another method to detect a target protein is Western blotting.
-Similar to ELISA, the target protein is immobilized on a solid surface.
-The primary antibody finds the target protein and the addition of a secondary antibody helps detect the target protein.
+Similar to ELISA, the target protein is immobilized on a solid surface, a membrane in this case.
+The primary antibody detects the target protein and the addition of a secondary antibody detects the target protein.

 What is an antibody?

 An antibody is a protein component of immune responses against invaders, such as viruses or bacteria.
-After detecting foreign substances on the invaders, also known as antigens, the immune responses generate an antibody or an immunoglobulin.
+After detecting foreign substances on the invaders, known as antigens, the immune responses generate an antibody or an immunoglobulin against these antigens to neutralize them.

-An antibody consists of four polypeptides with two light chains and two heavy chains.
+An antibody consists of four polypeptides with two identical light chains and two identical heavy chains.

 The fragment antigen-binding, or the Fab fragment, is a region of the light chain binding to an antigen.
 Whereas the fragment crystallizable region, or the Fc fragment, is the tail region of the antibody structure attaching to cell surface.